This is the multi-page printable view of this section. Click here to print.

 - The specified input column (Column) is removed.

-to the name of each slot, optionally prefixed by OutputColumnPrefix.
-Its
+- The name of each column corresponds to the name of each slot, optionally prefixed by OutputColumnPrefix.

 Examples

-Expand a bag
+Expand a bag:

 datatable(d:dynamic)